 Phenotypes of multiple sclerosis

-- Relapsing-remitting multiple sclerosis (RRMS): Characterized by the occurrence of defined relapses with partial or total recovery of symptoms.
-This phenotype is present in over 80% of the multiple sclerosis population.
+- Relapsing-remitting multiple sclerosis (RRMS): It is characterized by the appearance of defined relapses together with periods of partial or full recovery of symptoms.
+More than 80% of the multiple sclerosis population presents this phenotype.

-- Secondary progressive multiple sclerosis (SPMS): Defined by persistence and/or increase in disability.
-Relapses are not clearly defined.
-About 50% of patients with RRMS develop this progressive form approximately ten years after the onset of the disease.
+- Secondary progressive multiple sclerosis (SPMS): It is defined by a persistence and/or increase in disability.
+Relapses are not clearly delineated.
+About 50% of patients with RRMS develop this progressive form approximately ten years after disease onset.

-- Primary progressive multiple sclerosis (PPMS): Characterized by a progression of clinical symptoms from the onset, with minimal improvements.
-This phenotype is uncommon, with a prevalence of 10%.
+- Primary progressive multiple sclerosis (PPMS): It is characterized by a progression of clinical symptoms from the onset, with minimal improvements.
+This phenotype is uncommon with a prevalence of about 10%.

 Neuropsychology of multiple sclerosis: cognitive pattern

-The prevalence of neurocognitive disorder in multiple sclerosis ranges from 40% to 75% (Chiaravalloti and DeLuca, 2008; Matias-Guiu et al., 2017; Peyser, Rao, La Rocca, and Kaplan, 1990).
-Despite cognitive impairment commonly being mild, approximately 10% to 20% of the population may meet criteria for major neurocognitive disorder or dementia (Benedict and Bobholz, 2007).
+The prevalence of neurocognitive disorder in multiple sclerosis ranges between 40% and 75% (Chiaravalloti and DeLuca, 2008; Matias-Guiu et al., 2017; Peyser, Rao, La Rocca and Kapplan, 1990).
+Although cognitive decline is commonly mild, approximately 10% to 20% of the population may meet criteria for major neurocognitive disorder or dementia (Benedict and Bobholz, 2007).

-The predominantly affected cognitive functions are complex attention, processing speed, memory and learning processes, and executive functions, among others.
-Although the impairment can be present from the early stages of the disease, its frequency increases in progressive forms (Matias-Guiu et al., 2017).
+The predominantly most affected cognitive functions are complex attention, processing speed, memory and learning processes, and executive functions, among others.
+Although impairment can be present from early stages of the disease, its frequency increases in progressive forms (Matias-Guiu et al., 2017).

 Attention